Thomas Hart Benton (painter): Dedication to Regionalism

 On December 24, 1934, Benton was featured on one of the earliest color covers of Time magazine.
 Benton's work was featured along with that of fellow Midwesterners Grant Wood and John Steuart Curry in an article entitled "The U.S. Scene".
 The trio were featured as the new heroes of American art, and Regionalism was described as a significant art movement.

 In 1935, after he had "alienated both the left-leaning community of artists with his disregard for politics and the larger New York-Paris art world with what was considered his folksy style", Benton left the artistic debates of New York for his native Missouri.
 He was commissioned to create a mural for the Missouri State Capitol in Jefferson City.
 A Social History of Missouri is perhaps Benton's greatest work.
 In an interview in 1973, he said, "If I have any right to make judgments, I would say that the Missouri mural was my best work".
 As with his earlier work, controversy arose over his portrayal of the state's history, as he included the subjects of slavery in the history of Missouri, the Missouri outlaw Jesse James, and the political boss Tom Pendergast.
 With his return to Missouri, Benton embraced the Regionalist art movement.

 He settled in Kansas City and accepted a teaching job at the Kansas City Art Institute.
 This base afforded Benton greater access to rural America, which was changing rapidly.
-Because of his Populist political upbringing, Benton's sympathy was with the working class and the small farmer, unable to gain material advantage despite the Industrial Revolution.
-His works often show the melancholy, desperation and beauty of small-town life.
-In the late 1930s he created some of his best-known work, including the allegorical nude Persephone.
+Due to his Populist political upbringing, Benton's sympathy was with the working class and the small farmer, unable to gain material advantage despite the Industrial Revolution.

+During the late 1930s he created some of his best-known work, including the allegorical nude Persephone.
 It was considered scandalous by the Kansas City Art Institute, and was borrowed by the showman Billy Rose, who hung it in his New York nightclub, the Diamond Horseshoe.
 It is now held by the Nelson-Atkins Museum of Art in Kansas City.
 Karal Ann Marling, an art historian, says it is "one of the great works of American pornography."

 In 1937, Benton published his autobiography An Artist in America, which was critically acclaimed.
-The writer Sinclair Lewis said of it: "Here’s a rare thing, a painter who can write."
+The writer Sinclair Lewis said of it: "Here's a rare thing, a painter who can write."
 During this period Benton also began to produce signed, limited-edition lithographs, which were sold at $5.00 each through the Associated American Artists Galleries based in New York.
+From 1929 – 1974 he would produce 92 lithographs in total, in edition sizes ranging from 2-500.